Skip to main content

 1. Set your charge limit to 80% for daily use.
 The Leaf's battery management system benefits from not being charged to 100% every day.
 Use the NissanConnect EV app or the dashboard timer to set an 80% limit and only charge to 100% before long journeys.

 1. Watch for battery degradation on older models.
-Pre-2018 Leafs use air-cooled batteries that are more susceptible to degradation in hot weather.
-If you've bought a second-hand Leaf, check the battery health bars on the dashboard — 12 bars is full health, and anything below 9 bars suggests significant degradation.
-This doesn't affect home charging, but it reduces your usable range.
+Pre-2018 Leafs use air-cooled packs that suffer in hot weather.
+On a second-hand car, check the battery health bars on the dash — 12 is full health, below 9 suggests meaningful degradation.
+It doesn't affect home charging behaviour, but it does cut usable range.

 1. The Leaf uses CHAdeMO for rapid charging, not CCS.
 This doesn't affect home charging (which uses Type 2), but it's worth knowing that the public rapid charging network for CHAdeMO is shrinking in the UK as most new chargers are CCS-only.
 This makes having a home charger even more valuable for Leaf owners.